 MCE also looks forward to refining the self-procurement process with the Commission and sees this as an opportunity for both the Commission and CCAs to creatively collaborate in a decentralized regulatory landscape.
-The communication and coordination needed to allow CCAs to exercise self-procurement, which provides CCAs the opportunity to procure resources that are needed to either reduce GHG emissions or maintain a reliability grid, can be done through the process MCE recommended above in the communication and coordination section.
+The communication and coordination needed to allow CCAs to exercise self-procurement can be done through the process MCE recommended above in the communication and coordination section.